Chinatown Art Brigade: Protest Against Omer Fast And James Cohan Gallery

-In October 2017, the collective received media attention for their protests against artist Omer Fast’s exhibition at the James Cohan Gallery in the Lower East Side.
+In October 2017, the collective received media attention for their protests against artist Omer Fast’s exhibition at the James Cohan Gallery on the Lower East Side.
 The gallery was re-designed by Fast as an attempt to transform the gallery into its state before gentrification.
 The gallery featured “a yellow awning with faded English and Chinese characters in red, folding chairs arranged on a scuffed-up floor with mismatched linoleum tiles, red lanterns hanging from the ceiling, and a grocery cart with a black plastic bag tied to it.”
 This garnered backlash and subsequent protests from Chinatown communities including the Chinatown Art Brigade, Committee Against Anti-Asian Violence, and Decolonize This Place, whom organized two protests in response.
 The protesters occupied the gallery and surrounding area with bullhorns and signs, many of which were left and taped inside the gallery.
 In a statement by CAB the gallery has been called “a hostile act towards communities on the front lines fighting tenant harassment, cultural appropriation and erasure.
 The conception and installation of this show reifies racist narratives of uncleanliness, otherness and blight that have historically been projected onto Chinatown.”

 Despite actions by protestors the gallery defended Fast and the gallery remained open until its last day.
 Subsequently, after the gallery’s statement, Fast himself released a statement apologizing but defending his choices, choosing to leave the protestors signs inside the gallery.